vddCore/Starlight/README.md

-# Archived!
-I no longer own a G14, switched to Framework Laptop 16 instead.
+~~# Archived!
+I no longer own a G14, switched to Framework Laptop 16 instead.~~ Well that was a fucking lie apparently.
+Now I own both!

 ## Also check out [Zephyrus Control Center](https://github.com/vddcore/Zephyrus-Control-Center)